-Play usually continues 6.Nf3 Be7 and now there’s an exchange which takes place on d5.
+Play usually continues 6.Nf3 Be7 and now there’s an exchange that takes place on d5.

 7.cxd5 cxd5 8.0-0

-Black’s weakness on d5 is probably not completely compensated for by the open files that Black has and the open piece play.
-This gives White a small plus advantage.
+Black’s weakness on d5 is probably not completely compensated for by the open files that Black has and the open-piece play.
+This gives White a small positive advantage.
 But, since Black has achieved pawn to d5, he doesn’t have too many problems finding active positions for his pieces, and this is pretty attractive for Black as well.